mozilla-lockwise/lockwise-ios/docs/architecture.md

 1. When a user enters text into the search field, the textfield binding[[2](#note-2)] on the `ItemListView` emits an event to an observer on the `ItemListPresenter`.
 2. The `ItemListPresenter` dispatches a `ItemListFilterAction`, which is a simple struct with one property - `filteringText: String`.
-3. The struct does a round trip through the `ItemListDisplayActionHandler`, `Dispatcher`, and `ItemListDisplayStore` before getting combined with the most recent list of items back in the `ItemListPresenter`.
+3. The struct does a round trip through the `Dispatcher` and `ItemListDisplayStore` before getting combined with the most recent list of items back in the `ItemListPresenter`.
 4. This combined `Observable` stream with both the text and the items filters the list of items and maps the filtered list into individual cell configurations.
 5. The view, on receiving the updated / filtered list, re-renders the list of items to only show the ones that the user is searching for.

 There are a few other listeners for `ItemListFilterAction`s; for example, the `Observable` bound to the `isHidden` property of the Cancel button in the search bar maps the `ItemListFilterAction` with a simple `!isEmpty` check -- if the `ItemListFilterAction.filteringText` is empty, the cancel button is hidden, and if not, it's displayed.
-While it may seem like a lot of work to make the roundtrip with the `Dispatcher`,
+While it may seem like a lot of work to make the roundtrip with the `Dispatcher`, this allows for a number of side benefits.
+First, it allows any

-### Current `ActionHandler` technical debt / area for improvement

-In the current LockFlux implementation, there is a discrepancy in the ways that asynchronous work is done.
-In some cases, async work is done behind the scenes at the `Store` level, and in others, as part of the pass-through setup between `ActionHandler`s and the `Dispatcher`.
-Ideally, we would get rid of the `ActionHandler` concept altogether, and `Presenter`s would construct and dispatch `Action`s directly to the `Dispatcher`.
-This will simplify tests and the architecture quite a bit.

 ---